alan-turing-institute/Palaeoanalytics/README.md

 `PyLithics` processes the images with the following steps (and as illustrated in the schema below):

 1. Import and match images to associated image ID and scale image from CSV metadata file.
-2. Calculate a conversion of pixels to millimeters based on the size of the associated scale from CSV metadata file.
-If no scale is present, measurements will be in pixels
+2. **Scale Calibration**: Automatically detect and measure scale bars in scale images using computer vision, then calculate pixels-per-millimeter conversion factors.
+Falls back to DPI metadata if no scale bar available, or pixel measurements if no calibration possible.
 3. Apply noise removal and contrast stretching to images to minimize pixel variation.
 4. Pixel intensity thresholding of images to prepare for contour finding.
 5. Apply edge detection and contour finding to thresholded images.